sopeKhadim/echocardiogram/README.md

 Before running the project, you need to install a new python environment with the command.
 - `conda create -n env python=3.10`
 - `pip install -r requirements_dev.txt`
-Go to the notebooks directory and start notebook with
+Go to the notebooks directory and start notebook:
+- `cd notebooks`
 - `jupyter lab`